DtSc-Gabor/FirstProject/README.md

 # FirstProject
-This is my first own python data science project, which is still in the making.
+This is one of my own python data science projects, which is still in the making.

 House Price Predidction (Kaggle advenced house pricing dataset) - Linear regression techniques, with broader range of data preprocessing